 All fathers need to step up and start living out responsible fathering and encouraging other children whenever possible.
 Those are important points in all of this.

 But Sugar Bear is now evidence that some good things are happening in our nation, even in the most desperate of circumstances.
-His road to recovery led him to World Impact, a faith-based inner-city outreach, and more recently he connected with Dr. Ken Canfield, the founder of the National Center for Fathering.
+His road to recovery led him to World Impact, a faith-based inner-city outreach, and more recently he connected with Dr. Ken Canfield of the National Center for Fathering.